amirht37/iot-data-platform/README.md

 **Outcome:** The pipeline is now Deterministic.
 Each run must complete and commit its transaction before the next one can boot.
 This stabilized the `run_id` sequence and eliminated state-collision risks.

 ---

-## 3. Concurrency Control & Run ID Serialization

-During the initial orchestration phase, I observed a "gap" in the `pipeline_runs` metadata where `run_id` values would jump non-linearly (e.g., from 51 to 80) despite consistent 5-minute execution intervals.

-**The Problem:** Race Conditions.
-Airflow's default settings were allowing multiple DAG runs to overlap.
-If one run lagged, the scheduler triggered a second parallel instance.
-This led to "Handshake Contention" and metadata skipping, as two processes fought for the same watermark.

-**The Fix:**
-- Implemented `max_active_runs=1` in the DAG configuration to enforce strict Serial Execution.
-- Set `catchup=False` to prevent the scheduler from triggering a "burst" of historical runs.

-**Outcome:** The pipeline is now Deterministic.
-Each run must complete and commit its transaction before the next one can boot.
-This stabilized the `run_id` sequence and eliminated state-collision risks.
 ## What I Learned

 ### Technical